R0CKETLAUNCHER/R0CKETLAUNCHER/README.md

                 people who make those weird dick/weirdly suggestive ponies basic criteria pretty much
-                + anyone whos friends or somewhat affiliated with any of these things
+                + anyone whos friends or somewhat affiliated with any of these things we WILL block people before even interacting with them just by seeing their github/ patreon + skin